force-h2020/force-docs/docs/source/using/command_line.rst

 was designed to allow an external process (or program) to control the optimization procedure, whilst the system itself continues to be represented as a FORCE BDSS workflow.
 This is considered an 'advanced' feature of the BDSS framework, and so will be explored in a later extension to the main tutorial.
-EDM also supports running commands from outside a shell, using the ``edm run`` command.
+EDM also supports running commands from outside an environment, using the ``edm run`` command.

 .. code-block:: console

-    $ edm run -e force-pyXX -- force_wfmanager
+    $ edm run -e force-py36 -- force_wfmanager

 For further assistance on EDM, use the ``edm --help`` tool or visit the `latest documentation <https://docs.enthought.com/edm/>`_.